Links on Android Authority may earn us a commission. Learn more.

 Access, view, and alter your Google Play Wishlist:

-- You can add any app, game, movie, TV show, book, or song/album to your wishlist by going to that media’s page, tapping the 3-dot menu in the top left corner, and tapping the Add to wishlist option.
+- You can add any app, game, movie, TV show, book, or song/album to your wishlist by going to that media’s page, tapping the 3-dot menu in the top right corner, and tapping the Add to wishlist option.

-- You can remove any media by returning to that media’s page, repeating the process, except this time select Remove from wishlist.
+- You can remove any media by returning to that media’s page, repeating the process, except this time, select Remove from wishlist.

 Change your Google Play Store theme: